Balusu-Revanth/webmonth-finalproject-frontend/README.md

-# Frontend - Easy Note Taker
+# Frontend - Nice Note Taker

 ## Project Overview
-Welcome to Easy Note Taker, a user-friendly note-taking application designed to simplify the process of creating, updating, and deleting notes.
+Welcome to Nice Note Taker, a user-friendly note-taking application designed to simplify the process of creating, updating, and deleting notes.
 The frontend, developed with HTML, CSS, and JavaScript, ensures an intuitive and engaging user interface.
 The app incorporates JWT authentication for user authorization, enhancing security during interactions with the backend.

 ## Key Features
 - Create, Update, and Delete notes seamlessly